fan2/mkdocs/docs/blog/posts/elf/plt-puts-analysis.md

     Create an ELF `PT_GNU_RELRO` segment header in the object.
 This specifies a memory segment that should be made read-only after relocation, if supported.

+    Relocation Read-Only (or `RELRO`) is a security measure which makes some binary sections read-only.

 ### mapping

 Use `readelf -S`/`objdump -h` to display the sections' header.